Help Us Meet our Match and Buy a Van to Connect Students, Kumu & Community to our Forests!!

 One remaining crucial need for our programs is reliable 4x4 transportation to the ma uka (upland) forests of our rural piko (centers) ʻāina of Puʻuwaʻawaʻa, Laupāhoehoe & Hakalau.
 The Friends of Hakalau National Wildlife Refuge is willing to match donations towards a used van of up to $20,000.
 We estimate that we can purchase a reliable used van for $40,000 so we are reaching out to our ʻohana, friends and larger community who share our vision of strong and resilient communities living in reciprocity with ʻāina and a strong stewardship ethic deeply rooted in kuleana.

 We would be extremely grateful and honored if you would support our program by making a monetary donation to help with our van fundraising campaign.
+Any additional funding will go towards bus transportation for Pilina ʻĀina programs and overall programming.
 There is no amount that is too small.
 Your donation would help our program serve 4,025 students, 420 kumu, their families and 1,180 community members over the next 4 years - 1,410 total people in 2024 alone.

 Your contribution to the Akaka Foundation for Tropical Forests in support of the acquisition of a 4x4 van to get students, kumu and community to ʻāina via the Pilina ʻĀina program is tax-deductible (Non-Profit Tax ID#: 464119442).